Understanding Cognitive Distortions in the Workplace

 By: Louis Chesney

-Man holding an umbrella
+Man holding umbrella walking in city getting dark

 As we recognize the importance of Mental Health Awareness Month, a topic that does not get enough coverage, even though it is universal, is cognitive distortions.
 From time to time, we experience errors in thinking that generally upset us due to how we process and think about situations that happen to us.
 These errors in thinking are called cognitive distortions.